aitesam961/Cactus-Desktop_Notifier/README.md

 ## Please note:
-This project is under progress and I am developing it on weekend and free time after my studies.
+This project is under progress and I am developing it on weekends and free time after my studies.
-It may take a few months to turn it out.
+It may take a few months to turn out.

 In the meantime, Community contributions are welcome to this Open Source Project in terms of Hardware, Software, Industrial Design and Documentation.